 👋🏼 I'm an HCI researcher at the intersection of technology, behavior, and health.

-PhD Candidate in Health Informatics at the University of Michigan School of Information
+PhD Candidate at the University of Michigan School of Information

 Soo Ji Serisse Choi